EricDavenport/ios-loops-lab/README.md

 ```
 Answer
-Ciode owukld run on forvever due to the fact there is no break or stopping point.
+Code would run on forvever due to the fact there is no break or stopping point.
 THe is a counter i += 1, causong the code to run continuously.

 ***
 ## Question 12